ethanpasta/simple_shell/README.md

 $
 ```
 ### Built-in Commands
-Our shell includes some of the built-in commands.
+The shell includes the following built-in commands.

-Each one of our custom built-in functions can be compared to the the `sh` shell output.
+Each one of the custom built-in commands can be compared to the the normal `sh` shell output.
 * **exit**
-  * Usage - `$ exit` or `$ exit 98`
+  * Usage - `$ exit` or `$ exit [VALUE]`
-  * When entered correctly (a valid exit value), the user will exit the shell.
-If no value is entered, the shell will exit the return value of the last command entered.
+  * When entered correctly (valid exit value or nothing), the user exits the shell.
+The exit value will be the parameter passed, or the return value of the latest command if no value was passed.
   * You can see the exit value by entering `echo $?` after exiting the shell.

 * **env**
   * Usage - `$ env`
-  * When entered, all of the current environment variables will be printed.
+  * When entered, all of the current environment variables and their values are displayed.

 * **setenv**
   * Usage - `$ setenv [VARIABLE] [VALUE]`
   * When entered, either a new environment variable is created, or an existing one is modified.
-  * If an error occurs (e.g. no parameters included), a message is displayed to the standard error output.
+  * If an error occurs (e.g. no parameters included), a message is displayed in the standard error output.

 * **unsetenv**
   * Usage - `$ unsetenv [VARIABLE]`
-  * When entered, an environment variable is removed from the list.
+  * When entered, an environment variable is removed.
-  * If an error occurs (e.g. variable not found, no parameters included), a message is displayed to the standard error output.
+  * If an error occurs (e.g. variable not found, no parameters included), a message is displayed in the standard error output.

 * **cd**
   * Usage - `$ cd [DIRECTORY]`
   * When entered, the current working directory is changed.
-  * `cd -`: changes the working directory the previous one.
+  * `cd -`: changes the working directory to the previous one.
   * `cd`: if no argument is entered, the command is interpreted as `cd $HOME`
-  * If an error occurs (e.g. directory is not valid), a message is displayed to the standard error output.
+  * If an error occurs (e.g. directory is not valid), a message is displayed in the standard error output.

 ### Variable Replacements
 Our shell knows to replace variables with `$`.